mihirchronicles/mihirchronicles.github.io/content/bookshelf/fooled-by-randomness.md

 - One of the most irritating conversations I’ve had is with people who lecture me on how I should behave.
 Most of us know pretty much how we should behave.
 It is the execution that is the problem, not the absence of knowledge.
 I am tired of the moralizing slow-thinkers who pound me with platitudes like I should floss daily, eat my regular apple, and visit the gym outside of the New Year’s resolution.
 In the markets the recommendation would be to ignore the noise component in the performance.
 We need tricks to get us there but before that we need to accept the fact that we are mere animals in need of lower forms of tricks, not lectures.
 - Probability is principally a branch of applied skepticism.
 - Beware the confusion between correctness and intelligibility.
 Part of conventional wisdom favors things that can be explained rather instantly and “in a nutshell”-in many circles it is considered law.
 - Of course chance favors the prepared!
-Hard work, showing up on time, wearing a clean (preferably white) shirt, using deodorant, and some such conventional things contribute to success-they are certainly necessary but may be insufficient as they do not cause success.
+Hard work, showing up on time, wearing a clean (preferably white) shirt, using deodorant, and some such conventional things contribute to success – they are certainly necessary but may be insufficient as they do not cause success.
 - We are faulty and there is no need to bother trying to correct our flaws.
 We are so defective and so mismatched to our environment that we can just work around these flaws.
 - Life would be unbearably bland if we had no enemies on whom to waste efforts and energy.
 - If my brain can tell the difference between noise and signal, my heart cannot.